Maradonna90/NewGAN-Manager/README.md

 If the app crashes for some reason open an issue and please provide the `newgan.log` file.
 It helps to figure where exactly the app crashed combined with your description.

 ## newgan.log on Windows
 On Windows the log file is created in the installation directory.
-It should be under `%localappdata%\Programs\NewGAN Manager\`
+It should be under `%localappdata%\Programs\NewGAN-Manager\`

 ## newgan.log on Linux
 On Linux the log file is created wherever you place the `NewGAN_Manager-*.AppImage` file and execute it.

 ## newgan.log on Mac
-On Mac the log file is located at `/Applications/NewGAN Manager.app/Contents/Resources/app_packages/`
+On Mac the log file is located at `/Applications/NewGAN-Manager.app/Contents/Resources/app_packages/`